ryan-moeller/flua-ck/README.md

 [flualibs]: https://github.com/ryan-moeller/flualibs

+The build system compiles the module for FreeBSD's base system Lua interpreter (flua).
+It requires the FreeBSD sources in /usr/src or at a path specified by SRCTOP in the build environment.

+The sources themselves should not require anything flua-specific, so building for another Lua environment may be possible with some adjustments to the Makefile.

 ## Build Example

-The build system is set to compile the module for FreeBSD's base system Lua interpreter (flua):
+Building on FreeBSD with all dependencies in place is as simple as running make:

 ```
 $ make
 # make install # optional
 ```

-The sources themselves should not require anything flua-specific, so building for another Lua environment may be possible with some adjustments to the Makefile.

 ## TODO

 - improve tests and samples
 - improve README
+- EXAMPLES in manpages
 - implement missing CK features